 The last question: Which provider should you choose?

 You’re reading Tigunia’s blog, so naturally, this is where we plug ourselves as the best option.
-As a Microsoft Gold Partner with hundreds of years of collective experience between our team members, we know what we’re doing.
+As a Microsoft Solutions Partner with hundreds of years of collective experience between our team members, we know what we’re doing.
 But you may be wondering why you might choose to host with a Microsoft partner rather than, say, Microsoft directly.

 There are a few key reasons for that: